Jeevan92-coder/Jeevan92-coder/README.md

 I’m a technology enthusiast focused on **Artificial Intelligence, Web Development, and data-driven applications**.
 I enjoy building projects that combine **logic, automation, and intelligent systems** to solve real-world problems.

-My work focuses on improving development skills, experimenting with new technologies, and creating projects that demonstrate practical engineering thinking.

 * 🚀 Passionate about **AI systems and intelligent applications**
 * 💻 Building projects with **Python and databases**